kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 > - Readily available
 > - 3M adhesive weather-resistant backing for easy attachment to sign

+The specs/features above show that the product meets the required constraints.

 b.
 Microcontroller

 - Arduino Mega board chosen for: